viamrobotics/docs/docs/components/input-controller/_index.md

 ## API

-The input controller component supports the following methods:
+To get started using your input controller, see the [input controller API](/appendix/apis/components/input-controller/), which supports the following methods:

 {{< readfile "/static/include/components/apis/generated/input_controller-table.md" >}}